iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

 Backward compatibility
 ----------------------

-The changes proposed by this GEP lead to a complete rewrite of gettsim.
+The changes proposed by this GEP lead to a complete rewrite of GETTSIM.

 Detailed description